-5.2.
-Classification of Shareholder loans
+5.1.
+5.1.
+Classification of shareholder loans

-Key audit matter description

-The classification of shareholder loan notes is determined based on forecast future leverage ratios based on the Company's forecasts.
+Key audit matter description The classification of shareholder loan notes is determined based on forecast future leverage ratios based on the Company's board-approved forecasts.
 This determines the amount which the Company can contractually defer repayment beyond twelve months at the year end.

-There is estimation involved in making this assessment since the allocation of the shareholder loan note between current and non-current liabilities is based on management forecasts.
-Shareholder loan notes total £76.6m (2018: £76.6m)

-This has been disclosed as a key source of estimation uncertainty in note 2 and within creditors note 11 and 12 of the financial statements.

-How the scope of our audit responded to the key audit matter

-We obtained an understanding of the relevant controls related to the classification of shareholder loans.

-We challenged the directors' judgements regarding the appropriateness of classifying loans based on our review of the contractual terms of the loan note, banking and investor agreements.

-We challenged the reasonableness of key inputs to management's forecast future leverage ratio calculations by reference to historical budgeting accuracy and most recent financial performance; ensuring consistency of the forecasts used to management estimates made across the group.

-Based on the work performed we concluded that the classification of shareholder loan notes is appropriate.
+There is estimation uncertainty involved in making this assessment since the allocation of the shareholder loan note between current and non-current liabilities is based on management's forecasts.
+Shareholder loan notes total £83.6m (2019: £76.6m).
+This has been disclosed as a key source of estimation uncertainty in note 2 and within notes 11 and 12 of the financial statements.
+How the scope of our audit responded to the key audit matter We obtained an understanding of relevant controls related to the classification of shareholder loans. , We challenged the directors' judgements regarding the appropriateness of classifying loans based on our review of the contractual terms of the loan note, banking and investor agreements.
+We challenged the reasonableness of key inputs to management's forecast future leverage ratio calculations by reference to historical budgeting accuracy and most recent financial performance; assessing whether consistency of the forecasts used to management estimates made across the group.
+Key observations Based on the work performed we concluded that the classification of shareholder loan notes is appropriately stated.